I-Kozhin/py-postgresql-quiz-service/README.md

 # Quiz Service with PostgreSQL

-This project implements a web service using Python and PostgreSQL for a quiz application.
-The service allows users to request a specified number of random quiz questions from a public API and store them in a PostgreSQL database.
+This Python-based project provides a web service for a quiz application, leveraging PostgreSQL for data storage.
+The service fetches random quiz questions from a public API and stores them in a PostgreSQL database.

 ## Features